JalmarazMartn/VsCodeStepScripts/README.md

 - openExternal->url to open in browser or folder address to open it in file explorer.

+- executeCommandShell->command to execute in the terminal.
+You must write e dos command shell here.
+Example: "Del MyFile.txt"

 ## Snippet to help arguments selection

 If you are in a new step, in Argument setup you can use snippet "TSelArguments" to set the argument of the step.